A former employer hired me to set energy prices and create stupidly wicked compensation metrics for its sales team.

 Do the math.
 Every week, she now saves almost nine hours of time.
 That’s 450 hours a year, assuming that she gets two weeks of PTO.

-This single post can be turned into an entire course topic (actually, I’m already working on it); it’s way too much information to include in a single blog post.
+This single post can be turned into an entire course topic – it’s way too much information to include in a single blog post.
 But the takeaway is that most tables are best built with efficiency in mind.

 It may be more efficient to create two or more tables as I did for my colleague than to simply create one master table.